hopsoft/legion/README.md

 ## Quick Start

-Desgin a class that will perform a single task concurrently.
+Create a class that performs a single task.

 ```ruby
 class Worker < Legion::Object